coil-language/coil-lang/README.md

 // JavaScript
 new ObjectLiteral({ a : 10 })

-// ...in the js_prelude.ts the definition of ObjectLiteral is the following function ObjectLiteral(obj) {
+// ...in the js_prelude.js the definition of ObjectLiteral is the following function ObjectLiteral(obj) {
   Object.assign(this, obj);
 }